lou-i0/lou-i0/README.md

 # My Former Employment Experience
 For my previous work experience, please find my [CV attached](<Louis Othen - CV -APR24v2.pdf>)

+# My hobbies
+- 🌱Learning!
+- Gaming
+- Walks/Hikes
+- Have a little adventure or two now again.
+Especially anything I wouldn't see in normal day to day life :).

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...